 We are proud of our teachers who received ongoing Professional Development training to help support their instructional delivery in Distance Learning to students.
+The flexibility that our teachers exhibited adapting to virtual teaching was impressive!
 All students, including those with diverse learning needs, and their parent/guardian received excellent support and assistance on a frequent and regular basis from Advising Teachers as well as from Support Staff.
 All students were provided with curriculum, a variety of additional learning materials, and Chromebooks.
 Our school also tried to keep students engaged in extra-curricular pursuits whenever possible, such as academic competitions and the arts.